 This policy brief was originally posted Novermber 2020 and was updated April 2021.

 Citation: Dan Goldhaber, Kristian Holden (2020).
 Understanding the Early Teacher Pipeline: What We Can (and, Importantly, Can't) Learn from National Data.
-CALDER Working Paper No.
+CALDER Policy Brief No. 21

 We use teacher candidate test scores on the Massachusetts Tests for Educator Licensure (MTEL), linked to student and teacher outcomes in the state, to investigate the predictive validity of these teacher licensure tests.
 We find that MTEL scores are positive and statistically significant predictors of teachers’ in-service performance ratings and contributions to student test scores (i.e., value added) once they enter the workforce.
 We then explore whether these relationships vary for candidates and teachers of color.
 We find that teacher candidates of color have lower first-time pass rates and are also less likely to retake licensure tests if they fail than are White teacher candidates, but we do not find consistent evidence that MTEL scores are less predictive of value added for teachers of color.
 Finally, we find that MTEL scores are more predictive of teacher performance ratings for teachers of color than for White teachers.